johnson-c/ColRadPy/doc/tutorial.rst

 For a detailed introduction to CR theory see the ColRadPy paper included in the 'user_doc' folder.
 Summers 2006 also provides a more detailed overview of CR theory.

 Neither the local thermodynamic equilibrium (LTE) or conornal approximations are valid for fusion plasmas.
-These plasma must be modeled with a collisional radiative (CR) model which includes effects of electron density.
+These plasmas must be modeled with a collisional radiative (CR) model which includes effects of electron density.
 Collisional Radiative theory has been updated to included general collisional radiative (GCR) theory, this is outlined in (Summers 2006).

-The tutrial will go over the major topics
+The tutrial will go over the following major topics

+Installing ColRadPy `Installing ColRadPy`_

 The atomic data input for colradpy is overviewed in `Atomic Data and the ADF04 File`_